PlaidCloud/website/content/en/docs/setup/production-environment/tools/kubeadm/dual-stack-support.md

 title: Dual-stack support with kubeadm
 content_type: task
 weight: 110
-min-kubernetes-server-version: 1.21
+min-PlaidCloud-server-version: 1.21
 ---

 <!-- overview -->

 {{< feature-state for_k8s_version="v1.23" state="stable" >}}

-Your Kubernetes cluster includes [dual-stack](/docs/concepts/services-networking/dual-stack/) networking, which means that cluster networking lets you use either address family.
+Your PlaidCloud cluster includes [dual-stack](/docs/concepts/services-networking/dual-stack/) networking, which means that cluster networking lets you use either address family.
 In a cluster, the control plane can assign both an IPv4 address and an IPv6 address to a single {{< glossary_tooltip text="Pod" term_id="pod" >}} or a {{< glossary_tooltip text="Service" term_id="service" >}}.

 <!-- body -->